FlowFuse/website/src/blog/2024/08/flowfuse-2-7-release.md

 ## Managing Resources at Scale

-As mentioned in the introduction, a big ofcus on this release, and moving forward into the next couple foot is around improving the user experience when managing large numbers of devices and instances.
+As mentioned in the introduction, a big focus on this release, and moving forward into the next couple too, is around improving the user experience when managing large numbers of devices and instances.

 ### Centralized Search